Shitfile is a file hosting framework designed to be simple but have many features.

 Files can be enumerated, what you upload could potentially be downloaded by anyone.

 Files are NOT encrypted but are transferred via https.

 XSS is going to happen, so ensure nothing important is stored here.

 Shitfile was originally called shit.host, one of the cheap domains available when I typed "shit" into a domain seller website.
 The server I hosted had plenty of space available so I made a basic hosting service for private use.
-At the time, other simple services such as mixtape.moe became unreliable and were being taken down.
-Shit.host was written in PHP and hosted on a Linux machine.
+At the time, other simple services such as mixtape.moe we being taken down and unreliable.
+Shit.host was written in php and hosted on a linux machine.
 When renewal time came up for the domain it became an extortionate price, so I got shitfile.com instead.
-After major changes in my workflow, I decided to move to a Windows machine and re-write the site in a way I could better maintain.
-This re-write is still underway.
+After major changes in my workflow, I decided to move to a windows machine and re-write the site in a way I could better maintain.